 3. Do you think that the technology (platforms) to implement digital twins is already mature enough (i.e. keeping pace with what can be done, and what customers would like to have, etc.)?

 I cannot say that customers yet know exactly what they would like to have, and vendors have not quite figured out the best architectures either, but customers are beginning to realize that traditional historians are not the end-all to be-all for plant data sources.
-They are only a component in the new operational technology (OT) ecosystems which now includes wireless pervasive sensors, Edge devices and the Cloud.
-Furthermore, historians cannot store and analyze certain types of data e.g., wave forms from vibration.
+They are only a component in the new operational technology (OT) ecosystems which now includes wireless, pervasive sensors, Edge devices, and the Cloud.
+Furthermore, while historians can store most types of data, including vibration waveforms, they cannot analyze all of them without the assistance of external systems, and even then there may be limitations.
 Having said that I think we are closing in on a new OT ecosystem architecture.
 The issue has always been how do we relate if not overlay context across all these data sources?
 Once we can do this and access to quality data is easy, then building and managing twins will be much easier.

 4. The term Digital Twin of the organization emerged about 18 months ago.
 How does it relate to Digital Twin for process companies?